 While I think it’s important to slow down during this time, our bodies still require physical movement.
 Keeping your blood flowing will help to keep your spirits up and release endorphins.
 In winter I typically opt for more yin forms of exercise like, walking in nature, yoga, and dance.
 Find a form of movement that feels right for your body.

 Invest in warm clothing.
 Part of the reason I have historically struggled in winter in the past is due to a feeling of confinement.
 I longed to be outside but loathed feeling cold.
 Now I make a point to dress warmly enough that I can still spend plenty of time outdoors and in in nature.

-Reduce or eliminate processed food and excessive sugar from your diet.
+Reduce or eliminate processed food from your diet.
 It’s easy when we’re feeling low to reach for whatever is convenient however these types of foods can be highly inflammatory which contributes to depression.
 Focus on eating as much whole unprocessed food as possible.
-If you are interested in more guidance and structure around this I recommend the Whole30.
+If you are interested in more guidance and structure around this a program like the Whole30 can be helpful.

 Take hot baths.
 The nature of Saturn is cold and dry.
 Stay warm and hydrated.
 Herbal steams and foot baths are also wonderful.